 Program Assistant

-Position opening begins April 1st, 2024.
-The exact start date is flexible between now and July.
+Position opening begins July 1st, 2025 (flexible start date between June and August)

 *Part-time or hourly applicants may be considered.

-Hours are somewhat flexible and will be discussed during the interview process.
-You must be able to work occasional weekend hours (approximately 1-3 days per month).
+Work hours are flexible and will be discussed during the interview.
+The role requires occasional weekend work (approximately 1–3 days per month).

-Qualifications: Our staff is willing to train the right candidate who is passionate about the work that we do.
-However, our ideal candidate would have at least some of the following qualifications:
+While we are open to training the right candidate who is passionate about our mission, our ideal applicant will have some of the following:

-• At least two years experience working with teenagers in Hawaiʻi
+• At least two years of experience working with teenagers in Hawaiʻi

 • Knowledge of Hawaiian culture and language

-• A college degree in an environmental field, Hawaiian studies or filmmaking
+• A degree in environmental studies, Hawaiian studies, or filmmaking

-• Experience in grant writing, fundraising and/or non-profit management
+• Experience in grant writing, fundraising, or nonprofit management

 • Event management and/or waste management experience